 Together with the Federal Office for Agriculture (FOAG), the FOEN operates the Swiss soil monitoring network (NABO).
 NABO is not only a reference network, but also an instrument for detecting problems early on and evaluating the effectiveness of soil protection efforts.

 NABO has been operated jointly since 1984 by the FOEN and the FOAG.
-The network is managed by the Agroscope Institute for Sustainability Sciences (ISS, Reckenholz).
-It provides the cantons with the foundations they need to monitor soil pollution.
+It provides the cantons with the necessary data for monitoring soil pollution.
+Agroscope is responsible for its implementation.

 Physical pressures: soil compaction and erosion